czechitas/da-data-sql/sql/vyuka/prvni-dotazy.md

 - Kombinujeme filtry/podmínky ...
     ```sql
     SELECT eventid, iyear, country_txt
-    FROM global_terrorism
+    FROM TEROR
     WHERE iyear BETWEEN 2000 AND 2015 AND country_txt ilike 'A%'
     ORDER BY iyear DESC, imonth DESC
     LIMIT 5;
     ```
     ```sql
     SELECT eventid, iyear, country_txt
-    FROM global_terrorism
+    FROM TEROR
     WHERE iyear = 2000 OR iyear = 2015
     ORDER BY iyear DESC, imonth DESC
     LIMIT 5;
     ```
     ```sql
     SELECT eventid, iyear, country_txt
-    FROM global_terrorism
+    FROM TEROR
     WHERE country_txt ilike 'A%' OR country_txt = 'Germany'
     ORDER BY iyear DESC, imonth DESC
     LIMIT 5;